jfq3/miga_singularity/run_clade_project.md

 Project: /root/miga-data/test_clade
 Dataset: qG_P_putida_u1
 ```
 Other headings (Ribosomal RNA (small subunit), Quality (essential genes) and Gene prediction)) allow you to download files in gz or Rdata compressed format.
 Reports are also available under the first two of these.
-Under Ribosomal RNA, Feature locations gives the position within the genome of each 16S rRNA gene sequence.
+Under Ribosomal RNA, Feature locations gives the position within the genome of each 16S rRNA gene sequence,a nd the Classify with RDP button works.
 Under Quality, Full report gives the number of essential genes found, which have multiple copies, and a list of the missing essential genes.